Ortnit: Ortnit A

 I. (Strophes 1–69) In his castle at Garda, King Ortnit of Lambarten (Lombardy) tells his vassals that he means to seek a wife, and one of them, his uncle Ilyas, King of Russia, mentions the beautiful daughter of Machorel of Muntabur (Mount Tabor), a heathen king.
 In spite of the fact that Machorel kills any suitor for his daughter, intending to marry her himself once his wife is dead, Ortnit sets his heart on her.

 II.
 (70–212) Delayed from setting out by winter weather, he is given a ring by his mother, who tells him it will lead to adventure.
 Following her instructions, he rides off into the wilderness until he encounters what he takes to be a child, who can only be seen by the one wearing the ring.
 After they have argued and fought - the child is unexpectedly strong - the child reveals himself to be the dwarf Alberich and Ortnit's natural father (having stepped in when Ortnit's parents were unable to conceive).
 He gives Ortnit a suit of golden armour with magical properties and vows to accompany him.

 III.
 (213–287) Ortnit and his army set sail from Messina and, after 10 days at sea, arrive off the coast of Tyre, Machorel's capital.
 Alberich gives Ortnit a magic stone which allows him to speak and understand any language, and this enables him to pose as a merchant to secure permission to dock.
 Ortnit wants to take the city immediately, riding through the open gates, but Alberich insists this would be dishonourable.
 Instead, Alberich goes to Muntabur and gives Machorel a formal challenge: to give his daughter to Ortnit or be attacked.
-Machorel refuses and flies into a range.
+Machorel refuses and flies into a rage.

 IV.
 (288–346) That night Alberich steals hundreds of small boats from the harbour and the army uses these to land.
 At dawn, the alarm is given in the city and fierce fighting ensues.
 Alberich notices that all the city gates are open and the heathens may escape and burn the ships.
 Leaving Ilyas to continue the main battle, Ortnit gives chase.
 Returning, successful, he finds that Ilyas has lost all his men, and he re-engages to avenge their deaths.
 With the battle over, Ilyas is shown a cellar where the remaining heathen warriors are hiding and he beheads all of them in revenge, but Ortnit prevents him from killing the women and children.
 Attending to the wounded, Ortnit laments the many men he has lost.